 - b.
 Access design and construction: Access design, construction, and maintenance will comply with the Forest Resources and Practices regulations (11 AAC 95.285-.355). - Each sale is accessed via Cummings Road, which connects to the Alaska Highway at Mile 1392.
-Newby Mill Forest Road is an all-season secondary road that intersects Cummings Road on the east side 2.1 miles from the Alaska Highway.
-Access for each proposed sale: - NC-1677-D is 2.5 miles east of Cummings Road on Newby Mill Forest Road, then a 0.3 mile spur must be constructed to the sale boundary. - o NC-1869-D is 3.4 miles east of Cummings Road on Newby Mill Forest Road, then 0.8 miles south on an existing spur road. - NC-1894-D is 3.1 miles east of Cummings Road on Newby Mill Forest Road. - NC-1899-D is 4.1 miles east of Cummings Road on Newby Mill Forest Road, then a 0.2 mile spur must be constructed to reach the sale boundary.
-This sale may be limited to winter-only access if a safe and stable access cannot be constructed economically on the toe of the hillslope to the south. - NC-1906-D is 3.2 miles east of Cummings Road on Newby Mill Forest Road. - O NC-1914-D is 4.1 miles east of Cummings Road on Newby Mill Forest Road, then a 0.5 mile spur must be constructed to reach the sale boundary.
-This sale may be limited to winter-only access if a safe and stable access cannot be constructed economically on the toe of the hillslope to the south. - The existing road will be maintained to the all-season road standards set out in the AFRPA and the DOF Road Standards. - Between individual sale harvests any spurs will be inactive and maintained in accordance with 11 AAC 95.315 (f). - Generally, DOF applies for public easement rights-of-way for long-term routes, but access spur roads do not qualify.
+Cummings 5-Mile Forest Road is an all-season secondary road that intersects Cummings Road on the east side 4.9 miles from the Alaska Highway.
+Access for each proposed sale: - NC-1859-D is 0.6 miles along Cummings 5-Mile Forest Road, then a 0.6 mile spur continues east through timber sale NC-1667-D. The spur road will need to be extended approximately 0.1 mi to reach the sale boundary. - o NC-1905-D is 1.9 miles along Cummings 5-Mile Forest Road, then adjacent to the east of the road. - o NC-1916-D is 1.7 miles along Cummings 5-Mile Forest Road, then a new spur road to the west approximately 0.2 miles must be constructed to reach the sale boundary. - o NC-1923-D is 0.25 miles along Cummings 5-Mile Forest Road, then 0.1 miles east along a section line spur. - o NC-1926-D is 1.7 miles along Cummings 5-Mile Forest Road, then adjacent to the west of the road. - The existing roads will be maintained to the all-season road standards set out in the AFRPA and the DOF Road Standards. - Between individual sale harvests any spurs will be inactive and maintained in accordance with 11 AAC 95.315 (f). - Generally, DOF applies for public easement rights-of-way for long-term routes, but access spur roads do not qualify. - c.

-c.
 Appraisal method: DOF will appraise the timber value in compliance with 11 AAC 71.092.
 Commercial sales will be based on transactional evidence and market demand and DOF will apply a value for those products.